 - Prepare loan advances and order inspections as needed for construction loans.

 - Work collateral and financial exception report by requesting documentation from the appropriate source.

 - Any other duties as assigned.

-KNOWLEDGE, SKILLS, & ABILITIES (Minimum education, experience, technical and communication skill levels and licenses/certificates normally required to perform the duties of this position.)
+KNOWLEDGE, SKILLS, & ABILITIES of Lending Assistant (Minimum education, experience, technical and communication skill levels and licenses/certificates normally required to perform the duties of this position.)